TedHusted/awake/awake.md/awake.md

 “Hola Brent.
 Find anything?”

 “I did find a change from Saturday morning.
 The code is five stars, but the commit says the author is the Mercurial Admin, which is usually only a role account.
 Someone used it to force commit the code with no approvals attached.
-DevOps picked up the change and automatically started a roll out.”
+DevOps picked up the change and started a roll out.”

 Elena frowns and says, “That does not sound great.
 Mercurial is our system of record for software changes.
 We need it to be Sarbanes-Oxley compliant.
 The Feds don’t joke around.”